Confessions (Usher album): Music industry

 Confessions ranked 2nd best album of the 2000s on the Billboard Top 200 Albums of the Decade 2000s list, higher than any other solo album.
 The album is also ranked as the 16th best album on the Billboard Top 200 Albums of All Time.
 In 2020, the album was ranked number 432 on the Top 500 Albums of All-Time by Rolling Stone.
 With global sales exceeding 15 million, Confessions is the best-selling album by a black artist in the 21st century.
-Confessions makes Usher the only male solo R&B artist to sell 10 million copies of a single album in the United States during the Soundscan era and the first of only two black artists to reach this mark since the year 2000.
-(The other black artist being American rapper Nelly with his debut album Country Grammar.)
+Confessions makes Usher the only male solo R&B artist to sell 10 million copies of a single album in the United States during the Soundscan era and the first of only two black artists to reach this mark since the year 2000 (the other artist being American rapper Nelly with his debut album Country Grammar).
 After Confessions was certified diamond by the Recording Industry Association of America for shipments of 10 million copies in the US, no new album was certified diamond until Adele's 2011 album 21 reached diamond-status, the longest between any two new diamond albums since the inception of the association.